Business

 Fall/Spring, 3 credit hours

 This course will examine the nature of small business and the people who are successful in starting them.
-Topics will include the requirements and steps of conducting a comprehensive pre-business feasibility study, the types of decisions faced by managers of small firms, and the application of business disciplines to these situations.
-The student will be required to formulate a business plan.
-Three hours lecture per week.
+Topics will include the requirements and steps of conducting a comprehensive pre-business feasibility study, the type of decisions faced by managers of small firms, and the application of business disciplines to these situations.
+The student will be required to formulate their own business plan.

 BSAD 220 PRINCIPLES OF RETAILING